jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 ### HFS+, UFS, and APFS

-The BSD systems has its own filesystem, UFS, [the Unix File System](http://www.ivoras.net/blog/tree/2013-10-24.why-ufs-in-freebsd-is-great.html "Unix Filesystem").
+The BSD systems has its own filesystem, UFS: [the Unix File System](http://www.ivoras.net/blog/tree/2013-10-24.why-ufs-in-freebsd-is-great.html "Unix Filesystem").
 This filesystem was native to Unix going back to the System 7 Unix release.
 Though UFS has been updated since and is officially UFS2, which was released around 1994 when BSD split from Unix due to the AT&T lawsuit.
 UFS2 is considered similar to ext4 on Linux in capabilities at the current time.
 FreeBSD and then other BSDs adopted ZFS to be able to extend the filesystem, capability of UFS.
 All Illumos, or OpenSolaris based distros use ZFS natively as well, but [BSD based systems have switched](https://www.phoronix.com/scan.php?page=news_item&px=FreeBSD-ZFS-On-Linux "BSD rebases to ZFS on Linux") their ZFS to be based on the [ZFS on Linux](https://zfsonlinux.org/ "ZFS on Linux") code base due to a larger developer and feature base.

 Apple had been using their own filesystem called HFS+ which was introduced in 1998 in MacOS 8.1 in 1998.
 Features were added over time and in each release to keep the filesystem with feature parity for ext4.
 This was used as the standard file system on all Mac and iOS devices until 2016/2017 when a new Apple designed filesystem was released across devices.
 Why a new filesystem?
 Think about it, by 2016 what was the primary device that Apple was selling compared to 1998?
 What type of storage media had HFS+ been designed for?
 What type of storage media was running on the new Apple systems, in laptops and mobile?